lakhyhx/expense-tracker/README.md

-# expense-tracker
+﻿# Expense Tracker

-A simple expense tracker application
+A simple Python CLI expense tracker that saves to a CSV file.

+## Run
+Activate venv: